-- 1) Comité d'évaluation des répercussions sur l'environnement et le milieu social (COMEV) - 2) Quebec/Cree/Canada bureau/agency for assessing project descriptions and preparing guidelines for an Environmental and Social Impact Assessment (ESIA) - 3) Comité d'examen des répercussions sur l'environnement et le milieu social (COMEX) - 4) Quebec/Cree bureau for reviewing regional projects.
+- 1) Comité d'évaluation des répercussions sur l'environnement et le milieu social (COMEV) - Quebec/Cree/Canada bureau/agency for assessing project descriptions and preparing guidelines for an Environmental and Social Impact Assessment (ESIA) - 3) Comité d'examen des répercussions sur l'environnement et le milieu social (COMEX) - 4) Quebec/Cree bureau for reviewing regional projects.

-The Project review process will be composed of five steps:
+The Project Environmental review process is composed of five steps:

-- the proponent prepares and submits a detailed Project Description to COMEV - COMEV assesses the Project, its potential impact and prepares guidelines for the Project ESIA - the proponent prepares an ESIA and submits it to COMEX - COMEX, with input from the Cree people and Quebec public, reviews the ESIA - the COMEX administrator renders a decision
+- the proponent prepares and submits a Project Notice to MELCC / COMEV; - Troilus submitted its Project Notice to the MELCC/ COMEV in May 2022 - COMEV assesses the Project, its potential impact and prepares guidelines for the Project ESIA - Troilus received these tailored Guidelines in September 2022. - the proponent prepares an ESIA and submits it to COMEX - COMEX, with input from the Cree people and Quebec public, reviews the ESIA - the COMEX administrator renders a decision.